manubhats/manubhats.github.io/vt_design.md

-# VirusTotal Design
+# VT Design

-VirusTotal is a service that analyzes suspicious files and facilitates real-time detection of viruses, worms, trojans and malware content.
+VT is a service that analyzes suspicious files and facilitates real-time detection of viruses, worms, trojans and malware content.
 It also manages and displays the metadata after the analysis has been completed.

 ## Architecture